7.1.4 FA Debts - Interest Charge on Debts

 Act reference: FA(Admin)Act section 78D Exemption from interest charge-general, section 78E Exemption from interest charge-Secretary's determination

-An interest charge will not be applied to a debt where an individual has, within 28 days of the date on the debt notice:
+An interest charge will not be applied to a debt where an individual or approved provider has, within 28 days of the date on the debt notice:

 - paid the debt in full,